Boardman, Oregon: History

 The Boardman post office opened in 1916.
 The city was incorporated in 1921.
-During construction of the John Day Dam on the Columbia River in the 1960s, the city had to be moved south, further from the water.
-Lake Umatilla, behind the dam, covered much of the original city.

 South of Boardman, the U.S. Army Air Force established a training range in 1941.
 The Air Force transferred ownership of the range in 1960 to the U.S. Navy and it is now known as the Naval Weapons Systems Training Facility Boardman.
 The range is largely used by NAS Whidbey Island and the Oregon National Guard.

+During construction of the John Day Dam on the Columbia River in the 1960s, the city had to be moved south, further from the waters of the planned Lake Umatilla.
+Boardman's tourist-oriented businesses were relocated first to serve Interstate 80N (now I-84), which had recently opened, on land that was released by the federal government.
+The filling of Lake Umatilla began in April 1968 and was completed later that year, completely inundating the old town.
+The new townsite cost $1.5 million to construct.